Pav-Van/Used-Electric-Vehicle-Analysis-and-Prediction-Model/README.md

 * Used_EV_analysis.ipynb - All code is stored in this notebook.
 * cars.csv - All used car data is stored in this csv file.
+* License.md - License information is stored in this file.

 ## Results